-One peculiar thing you might find about this recipe for Linzer cookies is that you don’t need baking soda or baking powder.
-That’s right: no leveners.
+One peculiar thing you might notice about this recipe is that you don’t need baking soda or baking powder.
+That’s right: no leaveners.
 The reasons for that are simple: first you don’t want your cookies to change too much their shape during baking.
-And you don’t really need the baking soda or baking powder because the dough contains lots of fats.
+Also the dough contains lots of fats.
 That ensures a smooth texture which will not allow the cookies to become hard.
-Also when the Linzer Cookies are sandwiched together with the jam, they will soften even more, so why would you bother adding the soda!

 Which are the ingredients that bring fat to this recipe?
 Egg yolks, butter and also almonds.
 Of course you also need sugar, flour, vanilla extract, some salt and a pinch of cinnamon for perfect decadence!